 Over the years, Valley Center Community Church has cultivated a reputation for exalting God and the work of Christ.
-We hold to a high view of Scripture, of ministry to one another, and a love for community.
+We hold to a high view of Scripture, ministry to one another, and a love for the community.

 VCCC is blessed to be led by a group of elders, five full-time pastors, and supported by a growing number of deacons, an office staff, and over one hundred volunteers.